-- Then you need to get your layout sorted.
-Start with a nice, readable font.
-There’s lots of debate about what’s the best font for a CV.
+- Get your layout sorted.
+Start with the best font for a CV.
 Design experts say Arial and Verdana are particularly pleasing to the eye, but a classic serif font like Times New Roman is also spot on.

-- Next, create a good CV structure by setting your page margins to one inch and ensuring you double space between CV sections.
+- Create a good CV structure by setting your page margins to one inch and ensuring you double space between CV sections.
 That way you’ll create plenty of white space to frame your content and make it easy on the eye.

-- Then when you’re finished writing, save your hospitality CV as a PDF to keep that formatting as crisp as a newly changed set of hotel sheets.
+- Save your hospitality CV as a PDF to keep that formatting as crisp as a newly changed set of hotel sheets.

-- Also plan for a good CV length, 1–2 pages is best.
-And don’t include unnecessary personal details such as your photo, marital status or date of birth.
+- Don’t include unnecessary personal details such as your photo, marital status or date of birth.